HHS/TANF-app/docs/Architecture Decision Record/006-continuous-integration.md

 For improvement of our software engineering processes, we should implement continuous integration.

 ## Decision

 We will use CircleCI as our continuous integration platform.

 ## Consequences

-Using CircleCI for continuous integration and deployment  (CI/CD) will make the ATO process simpler.
+Using CircleCI for continuous integration and deployment (CI/CD) will make the ATO process simpler, since it has a [FedRAMP ATO on file](https://marketplace.fedramp.gov/#/product/circleci-cloud?sort=productName).

 ## Notes

-CircleCI has a FedRAMP ATO on file.
-It is used to automate builds, testing, and deploys from GitHub.
+- CircleCI is used to automate builds, testing, and deploys from GitHub.
+- MFA is enforced via approval and merging of code changes by TDP's privileged users (i.e. sys admins).